dragonfly-science/dragonfly-website/content/people/senior-data-scientist/content.md

 Immigration New Zealand website.
 Because of COVID-19, there is currently limited immigration to New Zealand.

-Applications close at 5pm, Monday March 22, 2021
+Applications close at 5 pm on Monday, 22 March 2021.

 ### About Dragonfly Data Science